-- Trade correction ticket (D032, if utilized) - Reason for making the trade correction - Evidence of being approved by the OSJ Supervisor - Maintain the file in chronological order such correction.
+- Trade correction ticket (D032, if utilized) - Reason for making the trade correction - Evidence of being approved by the OSJ Supervisor - Maintain the file in chronological order

+Trade errors must be immediately reported to the OSJ Supervisor for correction.
+RRs are not permitted to correct any discretionary trades themselves.
+Trade correction of discretionary accounts must be approved by the OSJ Supervisor prior to such correction.
 In addition, reason for such correction must be documented.
 Please note that RRs may not cover losses for customers by treating transactions as errors when, in fact, they are not errors.
 Absorbing losses is a violation of FINRA rules and is not permitted.
 Please note that the OSJ Supervisor must review all trade corrections for unusual patterns of cancellations and corrections particularly those involving multiple cancellations or corrections by the same RR or involving the same counterparty.